 Coming up with a Definition of Done is about the bigger picture organizational process of your team.
 By looking at projects as a collaborative effort instead of dividing responsibilities among different departments or one leader, you encourage the communication and transparency that’s necessary for Agile.

 This is why creating a Definition of Done should be a starting point for Scrum teams.
 Your organization should essentially have a checklist of specific criteria and requirements that need to be fulfilled before the user story is done.
-However, the definition will likely different from organization to organization based on the size of the teams, different fulfilled roles, and different project requirements.
+However, the definition will likely differ from organization to organization based on the size of the teams, different fulfilled roles, and different project requirements.

 Criteria to Consider When Defining Done